vincenzoml/PLDW/Lecture_04_slides.md

 1. Extend the interpreter to support variables using the Variable AST node described in Section 7
 2. Add support for multi-character operators (e.g., "**" for exponentiation)
-3. Implement a memory system with the primitives described in Section 8
-4. Add support for conditional expressions (if-then-else)
+3. Add support for conditional expressions (if-then-else)
-5. Implement a simple block structure with local variables
+4. Implement a simple block structure with local variables

 These exercises will deepen your understanding of language semantics and interpreter design while preparing you for more advanced topics in the next chapters.